KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FranceInfo by bugsounet](https://github.com/bugsounet/MMM-FranceInfo)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. Information: There are updates for 1 dependencie(s):
+1. Information: There are updates for 1 dependencie(s):
    - eslint  ^9.15.0  →  ^9.16.0